dadhi/DryIoc/NetCore/docs/DryIoc.Docs/ReuseAndScopes.md

 Container uses Scopes ([see below](https://bitbucket.org/dadhi/dryioc/wiki/ReuseAndScopes#markdown-header-what-scope-is)) to store resolved services of non-Transient reuse.
 Scope implements `IDisposable` and when disposed will dispose reused disposable services.
 You may prevent service disposal via [setup option](ReuseAndScopes#markdown-header-prevent-disposal-of-reused-service).

-__Note:__ Services disposal is always taken in reverse registration order.
+__Note:__ Service disposal is always taken in the reverse registration order.

 ## Reuse.Transient